pierclgr/Centago/README.md

 ### Main Functionalities

 These are the main functionalities provided by the game.
 This version uses also a GUI realized with symbols printed directly in the cmd window.
+This game also implements a very simple AI built with no particular theoric bases.

 1. Play a new game
    - You can save the current game to resume it later without losing progress